adamfoneil/SerilogBlazor/README.md

 <details>
   <summary>Unexpected log levels</summary>

   Over the years, I've had a hard time getting log levels and namespaces right -- that is, getting the desired level of logging at the right places in my code.
-Also, I didn't until recently know there was a way to change levels at runtime without restarting my apps.
+Also, I didn't know until recently know there was a way to change levels at runtime without restarting my apps.

   This project does these things:
   - Offers the [LogLevels](https://github.com/adamfoneil/SerilogViewer/blob/master/SerilogViewer.Abstractions/LogLevels.cs) abstract class.